-The average cost of eyelid surgery in Denver, Colorado is between $3,500 and $5,000.
-Cost includes pre-operative consultations, upper and lower eyelid procedures, anesthetic fees, the surgeon’s fee, and hospital fees.
-For a personalized estimate, contact Dr. McCracken today to schedule a consultation.
+The average cost of eyelid surgery in Denver, Colorado, is between $3,500 and $5,000.
+This includes pre-operative consultations, upper and lower eyelid procedures, anesthetic fees, surgeon’s fees, and hospital fees.
+For a more personalized estimate, contact Dr. McCracken today for a consultation!

-Some insurance providers will sometimes cover upper blepharoplasty if a number of strict criteria are met.
+Some insurance carriers will cover upper eyelid surgery if strict criteria are met.
 These usually pertain to instances in which a drooping eyelid is dangerous in some way.
-This includes instances where the excess skin must be hanging down into the patient’s vision enough to be causing significant visual compromise.
-This visual compromise must be demonstrated by both photography and visual field testing.
-However, lower eyelid surgery is a cosmetic procedure and is not covered by insurance.
+This includes instances where the excess skin is hanging down into the patient’s vision, which gets in the way of your vision.
+This must be demonstrated by both photography and visual field testing.
+However, lower eyelid surgery is usually considered a cosmetic procedure, which means it would not be covered by insurance.

 What is the recovery time for eyelid surgery?

-What should I expect after my eyelid surgery in Denver?
+What should I expect after my eyelid surgery?

-Eyelid surgery is typically an outpatient basis but Dr. McCracken will discuss the best option for your procedure and whether an overnight stay is necessary.
+Eyelid surgery is typically done on an outpatient basis, but Dr. McCracken will discuss the best option for you and whether an overnight stay is necessary.
 It’s our job to make sure your experience is as comfortable and rewarding as possible.